AntJanus/WebDevelopment.META/Book/5-Personal Projects/4-long-term-OS-project.md

 One thing you can also do, if the bug is low priority enough, is ask the developer themselves to come up with a fix and participate.
 That definitely takes work off your shoulders and puts on someone who actively needs a fix and maybe able to contribute back and develop it.

+Collaboration should be heavily encouraged so don't feel like you have to shoulder the entire bourden of the project yourself.

 ### Inability to run

 I would say it's a type of a bug but it's more than that.
 People run all kinds of setups.
 Not only are there several major operating systems (numerous Linux flavors, OpenBSD, OS X, Windows, and whatever else), but there are several browsers, and a multitude of versions of dependency software.